-- 3.20 Before we set out the specific issues that apply to renewals and enhancements, the following general policy issues apply to both renewals and enhancements: - (a) renewals and enhancements will be rolled forward separately for England & Wales and Scotland in accordance with our PR08 determination; - (b) all RAB adjustments for the non-delivery of outputs, deferrals within CP4, underspend and efficient overspend, will be calculated with reference to our PR08 determination;
+- 3.20 Before we set out the specific issues that apply to renewals and enhancements, the following general policy issues apply to both renewals and enhancements: - (a) renewals and enhancements will be rolled forward separately for England & Wales and Scotland in accordance with our PR08 determination; - (b) all RAB adjustments for the non-delivery of outputs, deferrals within CP4, underspend and efficient overspend, will be calculated with reference to our PR08 determination;24

-&lt;sup>24 Adjustments for non delivery of outputs include adjustments for Network Rail failing to maintain the serviceability or sustainability of the network in the short, medium or long term.
+23 Adjustments for non delivery of outputs include adjustments for Network Rail failing to maintain the serviceability or sustainability of the network in the short, medium or long term.

-&lt;sup>25 Network Rail has restated its asset policies and they are different to the asset policies used in deriving the PR08 determination.
-We have reviewed these revised asset policies and with the exception of the civils asset policy, which is still being reviewed, they will provide the basis for examining volume and unit costs issues for the 2010-11 RAB roll forward.
-For renewals, the difference between the expenditure calculated by multiplying the volumes and related unit costs together and the total allowance in the determination will be treated as unit cost related expenditure (i.e. expenditure that does not have a supporting volume attached to it) unless Network Rail can show that the issue is volume related.
-The delivery plan and its updates have no effect in total on our treatment of enhancements.
+24 Network Rail has restated its asset policies and they are different to the asset policies used in deriving the PR08 determination.
+We have reviewed these revised asset policies and with the exception of the civils asset policy, which is still being reviewed, they will provide the basis for examining volume and unit costs issues for the RAB roll forward.
+For renewals, the difference between the expenditure calculated by multiplying the volumes and related unit costs together and the total allowance in the determination will be treated as unit cost related expenditure (i.e. expenditure that does not have a